yodha07/yodha07/README.md

 - 👋 Hi, I’m @yodha07
 - 👀 I’m interested in Computer tech
-- 🌱 I’m currently learning Computer enginnering
 - 💞️ I’m looking to collaborate on something I can learn
-- 📫 How to reach me instaid- yxdha_in
+- 📫 How to reach me instagram- adityeah_in

 <!---
 yodha07/yodha07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.